vincent-prz/tapl/README.md

 Haskell implementation of the lambda calculi covered in the [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/) book.
 Work in progress.

+A web REPL / tutorial based on this is available [here](https://vincent-prz.github.io/lambda-calculus-repl/).
+In case you wonder, the code for this can be found in the [browser branch](https://github.com/vincent-prz/tapl/tree/browser).

 # How to run it

-The following command will fire a lambda calculus interpreter.
+The following command will fire a lambda calculus REPL.

 ```
 stack run